More at rubyonrails.org:

 end

-Lastly, you can define your own custom callback object, which we will cover later in more detail below.
+Lastly, you can define a custom callback object, as shown below.
+We will cover these later in more detail.

 class User < ApplicationRecord